janeyrinn/karmayoga/README.md

         - On mobile devices, the menu items will switch to a toggle button and slide down the page when button is clicked
         - The mobile nav will not have 'on-hover' styling
         - Anon users will see my account(signup/register), search bar, shopping cart total, all products, contact page, equipment and classes page
-        - Registered users will see the above mentioned with an additional profile tab and log out option under the 'my account' nav item
+        - Registered users will see the above mentioned with an additional profile and favourites tab and log out option under the 'my account' nav item

  6. The home page will have: